endoflife-date/endoflife.date/tools/opensuse.md

 releaseColumn: true
 # Whether to show the release date column
 # optional, default false
-releaseDateColumn: true
+releaseDateColumn: false
 # What to call the End of Life  (Security Support) column. (optional)
 eolColumn: End of life
 # Command that can be used to check the current version. (optional)
-command: swish and flick
+command: cat /usr/lib/os-release
 # An image that shows a graphical representation of the releases.
 # This is not the product logo
 #releaseImage: https://jkrowling.com/timeturner-releases.png